loke-dev/QuizMaster/README.md

 3. Refresh the webpage `localhost:4000` and this should reflect your changes.
 4. When you debug your application you should to this in the browser, not in the IDE.
 A simple method is to write `debugger;` in your js-source code where you want to stop the debugger and refresh the browser.

+## Intructions for the examination assignment
+The instructions are in the README-file in the examination/client-folder